SFDO-Community-Sprints/Common-Data-Model-Templates/README.md

 ## Use Case
+Explain the Data Model use case in as much detail as possible
 ## Entity Relationship Diagram
+Post a Image of ERD here
 ## Data Dictionary
+Post an Image of Data Dictionary here
 ## Installation
 Install in sandboxes:
 Install in Production Instace:
 ## Customization
+Any additional steps required
 ## Contributing to the Data Model

 ### Through CummulusCI
 #### Pre Requisites
 1. Github Accoount